 Chuckwagon, Devils Bridge Out and Back

-If you want to make more of a day out of the Devil’s Bridge hike, try combining it with the Chuckwagon Trail.
-Instead of walking along the road from the Dry Creek Vista Trailhead, you can hike the Chuckwagon Trail to the Devils Bridge Trailhead.
+If you want to make a day of it, try combining the Devil’s Bridge hike with the Chuckwagon Trail.
+Instead of walking along the road from the Dry Creek Vista Trailhead, you can hike the Chuckwagon Trail to reach the Devils Bridge Trailhead.
+You can also turn the hike into a loop by walking back on Forest Road 152.

 This option adds 2.1 miles to the hike for a total of 5.8 miles round trip.
 The trail is moderately challenging, with some stepping stones and ravine hiking.
 From the Chuckwagon Trail, you get stunning views of Sedona’s red rocks and imposing cliff bands.